New York City schools to close again as city fights virus

 NEW YORK (AP) — New York City is shuttering schools to try to stop the renewed spread of the coronavirus, Mayor Bill de Blasio said Wednesday in a painful about-face for one of the first big U.S. school systems to bring students back to classrooms this fall.

-The nation’s largest public school system will halt in-person learning Thursday, the mayor and schools chancellor said.
+The nation’s largest public school system will halt in-person learning Thursday, the mayor said in a tweet.

+“Please note that this is a temporary closure, and school buildings will reopen as soon as it is safe to do so,” Department of Education Chancellor Richard Carranza said in a letter to parents.

 The city had said since summer that school buildings would close if 3% of all the coronavirus tests performed citywide over a seven-day period came back positive.
-As the rate neared that point las week, de Blasio advised parents to prepare for a possible shutdown within days.
+As the rate neared that point last week, de Blasio advised parents to prepare for a possible shutdown within days.

 The mayor said the rate has now passed that mark.